jekyllgrim/Beautiful-Doom/README.md

 # Beautiful-Doom

-Beautiful Doom © Jekyll Grim Payne, 2008–2020
+Beautiful Doom © 2008–2021 Jekyll Grim Payne aka Agent Ash.
+All rights reserved.

+***Beautiful Doom is NOT open-source.
+While it's fine to learn from it, or make personal addons for it, mod authors may NOT use the contents of Beautiful Doom as a base for their own projects without first obtaining <u>the author's explicit approval</u>.
+See more details [below](#Use-of-resources-and-permissions).***

+## General information

+Beautiful Doom is an all-encompassing total enhancement mod for GZDoom, aimed at making Doom feel, look and sound better, while keeping the original balance and gameplay intact (or tweaking it with some of the available options).
+Smoother animations, some improved sprites, particle effects, physics-based gibbing, as well as high compatibility with other mods—those are some of the features.

 Beautiful Doom mod thread at ZDoom Forums: https://forum.zdoom.org/viewtopic.php?f=43&t=50004&sid=1c1118c879d5317400aba8752ec93aed

 Requires **GZDoom**.
 At the moment of writing you need a development version, at least [GZDoom g4.5pre-70](https://devbuilds.drdteam.org/gzdoom/) since the latest stable release suffers from memory leaks.

-## HOW TO PLAY THE LATEST RELEASE
+## How to play the latest stable release

 Releases aren't always super-stable or bug-free, but they should be playable.
 Some releases are development versions which don't have all the planned features implemented yet.

 1. Navigate to the "Releases" tab at the top or following this URL: https://github.com/jekyllgrim/Beautiful-Doom/releases
-2. Download the "source code .zip" below.
-Don't unpack!
+2. Download the attached PK3 file.
 Run it as you'd run any .wad or .pk3:
 ```
-gzdoom.exe -file Beautiful-Doom.zip
+gzdoom.exe -file Beautiful_Doom.pk3
 ```
-3. (Optional) Rename .zip to .pk3 to remember you don't need to unpack it.

-## HOW TO PLAY THE VERSION CURRENTLY IN DEVELOPMENT
+## How to play the freshest dev build

 It's possible to play the version that is currently in the repository but hasn't been made into a separate release yet: